rlichiere/shipan/README.md

 ## Contributing

-**ShipanShop** is an open source project managed using the Git control system.
+**Shipan** is an open source project managed using the Git control system.
 This repository is hosted on [GitHub](https://github.com/rlichiere/shipan), so contributing is as easy as forking the project and committing back your enhancements.